 The reason the rule states that fish only pairs well with white wine is because fish has a lighter taste.
 Lighter foods do better with white wine since they are more delicate and less robust than reds.

-As a lover of red wines, you’ll need to choose one that is has a more delicate flavoring so it won’t compete with or overwhelm the fish but complements your dinner instead.
+As a lover of red wines, you’ll need to choose one that has a more delicate flavoring so it won’t compete with or overwhelm the fish but complements your dinner instead.
 Try a light Pinot Noir.

 Champagne is a favorite that pairs great with sushi.
 If you aren’t celebrating a special occasion and don’t want to spring for a higher-end bottle of bubbly, a dry prosecco is an excellent alternative.
 Dry proseccos and champagnes will enhance any seafood dish.

 Remember that pairing sushi with wines is all about simple, delicate flavors.
 Opt for wines with balance and subtlety.
-Low alcohol wines with citrus acidity are always a good option.
+Low-alcohol wines with citrus acidity are always a good option.